rushidotpy/rushidotpy/README.md

 ## 🌱 Why This Portfolio Exists

-I’m actively building impactful ML and GenAI projects as I grow into my **first professional AI/ML role**.
+I’m actively building impactful ML and GenAI projects and products.
 If you want to understand how I think or build—my projects are the best place to start.

 ---